WhoIsSethDaniel/mason-tool-installer.nvim/README.md

     },

     -- if set to true this will check each tool for updates.
 If updates -- are available the tool will be updated.
+This setting does not -- affect :MasonToolsUpdate or :MasonToolsInstall
     -- Default: false
     auto_update = false,

     -- automatically install / update on startup.
 If set to false nothing -- will happen on startup.
-You can use `:MasonToolsUpdate` to install -- tools and check for updates.
+You can use :MasonToolsInstall or -- :MasonToolsUpdate to install tools and check for updates.
     -- Default: true
     run_on_start = true